AlmuHS/Pendrive_Reminder_Nano/README.md

 ## Advantages

   - Supports more usecase than previous version
-     - Now It's can detect the pendrive connection made before system start.
+     - Now It detects the pendrive connection made before system start.
      - It's doesn't matter when and how many desktop sessions is started: the dbus client will be always available

 ## Requirements